 It is important that your CT scan be performed within 2 to 6 weeks of your surgery.
-This enables your patient specific planning to occur and allows the best possible outcomes at the time of surgery.
+This enables specific planning to occur and allows the best possible outcomes at the time of surgery.

 3. Pre-operative Blood tests

-Depending on your current health status, your past medical history and any medications you are taking, our staff will arrange a blood test for you.
+Depending on your current health status, your past medical history and any medications you are taking, our staff will arrange a non-fasting blood test for you.
 Clinpath is conveniently above Dr Jones & Partners and are able to perform these tests usually with little or no wait.